asanomitakanori/mfa-feature-warping/README.md

 ```

 ## Requirements
-If you use this code, run this command to create heatmap gts.
+If you use this code, run this command to create heatmap ground-truth first.
-Training & Validation gts are added in dataset directory.
+Training & Validation ground-truth are added in dataset directory.
 ```
 $ python create_gts.py
 ```